bundasma/matthew_bundas_portfolio/README.md

-## NASA GLOBE Observer Deep Learning
+## Deep/Machine Learning - NASA GLOBE Observer
 Developed a novel deep learning framework to classify content of citizen-submitted images for one of NASA's global landcover programs, GLOBE Observer.
 My solutions outperformed citizen classification by a significant margin.

 <p align="center">